UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 ```
 [user@host ~]$ mkdir shell-training/a_directory
 [user@host ~]$ ls shell-training
-a_directory   docs   exercises   scripts   survey-data
+a_directory  animals  data  docs  scripts
 ```

-* You can put the path to an existing directory before your new directory name to create a directory in that
+* You can put the path to an existing directory before your new directory name to create a directory in that location.

-location.

 Nano: A simple file editor
 --------------------------